 Love Calcutta Arts

 The scarring influence of the sex trade does not affect just one generation in India.
 Despairing mothers often leave a legacy of poverty and prostitution to their daughters, who in turn carry on because they know no other lifestyle.
 Enter Love Calcutta Arts.
 Their handicrafts unit enables young women to support themselves with dignity and help their mothers leave the sex industry.
-These hardworking women make high-quality handmade paper products, including journals and cards, in a loving environment where they learn of their heavenly Father’s love for them.
+These hardworking women make high-quality handmade paper products in a loving environment where they learn of their heavenly Father’s love for them.

-The cultural and artistic traditions of Central Asia have been preserved through the generations was women work together with their mothers and grandmothers creating masterful crafts.
-These felt and wool items are as varied as the women who make them, with products reflecting the unique designs and stiles of individual crafters.
-Master’s Handicrafts and WorldCrafts are honored to offer these fair trade treasures to you on behalf of the indigenous artisans in the cities of Kyrgyzstan.
+The cultural and artistic traditions of Central Asia have been preserved through the generations as women work together with their mothers and grandmothers creating masterful crafts.
+These items are as varied as the women who make them, with products reflecting the unique styles of individual crafters.
+Master’s Handicrafts and WorldCrafts are honored to offer these fair-trade treasures to you on behalf of the indigenous artisans in the cities of Kyrgyzstan.

 More Than Sparrows